NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 Requirements
 ---
--	A gmail (@gmail.com) and Earth Engine account.
+-	A gmail (@gmail.com) account
+-	An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
 -	A basic understanding of the GEE code editor and the GEE JavaScript API.
 If you have never used GEE before, we recommend starting on the [google developers earth-engine page](https://developers.google.com/earth-engine/guides/getstarted) and working through some of the introductory tutorials.

 Background